Neutralizer/MovementControllerByNeutralizer/README.md

 * Program can't save properties file if it is opened in notepad or if it has no permission to save.
 * Program is 250+ MB due to deployment issues - all opencv packages are inside and that's why it is so big.
 * Running the program 2 times can be computationally heavy and create lag (especially if 1 of them is a virtual/HD camera).
+* FPS will be low if the web camera has <b>low light compensation</b> checkmark active and it is dark in the room - disabled from camera properties button.

 ## F.A.Q.
 ### Q. Why do I need to download this program, why not run it from my browser?